dongmin0877/TIL/c/function.md

 # Function in C

-A function provides a convenient way to encapsulate some computation, which can be used without worrying about its implementation.
+A function provides a convenient way to encapsulate some task, which can be used without worrying about its implementation.

 ```c
 #include <stdio.h>